-- Know and meet financial aid application deadlinesMost schools have deadlines for submitting the FAFSA.
+Most schools have deadlines for submitting the FAFSA.
 Complete yours in time to meet the earliest deadline for the schools you’re considering, or for your state grant program if that deadline is first.
 The earlier you apply, the more likely you are to be considered for all the forms of financial aid.
 If you miss deadlines, you may receive fewer grants, need more loans, or may be offered less financial aid overall.
 Returning students have FAFSA deadlines as well.
 You can find deadline information on college financial aid websites.
 Tip: If your family’s income tax returns will not be filed by your schools’ FAFSA deadlines, you can estimate income.
-There is an IRS release which allows your tax return information to be transferred to financial aid offices when it is filed.
+There is an IRS release which allows the IRS to transfer your tax return information to financial aid offices when filed.

-- Compare financial aid packagesIf you’ve followed the advice above, you should receive financial aid packages from a few schools, if you are eligible.
+If you’ve followed the advice above, you should receive financial aid packages from a few schools, if you are eligible.
 You can compare the amount of scholarships, grants, work-study, and loans offered at each school, and calculate your net costs at each.
-When determining how much you will pay for school, be sure to consider the full cost – tuition, fees, room, board, books, supplies, transportation, and personal expenses.
-The makeup of your financial aid package will be different among your schools, and the net cost will probably differ as well.
+When determining your school costs, consider all expenses – tuition, fees, room, board, books, supplies, transportation, and personal expenses.
+The makeup of your financial aid package differs among your schools, and the net cost may differ as well.
 If you need additional aid, there may be other federal loans and private loans to help cover your portion of costs.